Jennifer Garner Tries Out Curtain Bangs — & They Look Good

 Lately, Hollywood stars have been going for dramatic cut and colour changes — Demi Lovato's neon-green dip dye, Bella Hadid's jet-black makeover, Mila Kunis' platinum style — but there's something to be said for a more subtle hair update.
-And of all the changes you could consider for fall, bangs fall on the simpler side of the spectrum, yet they still satisfy that need for something a little different.
+And of all the changes you could consider, a fringe falls on the simpler side of the spectrum, yet they still satisfy that need for something a little different.

-This year, curtain bangs, in particular, have been having a moment.
+This year, curtain fringes, in particular, have been having a moment.
 Both Kirsten Dunst and Hilary Duff requested the look in recent months, and as of last night, Jennifer Garner is the latest to try out the full, brow-grazing fringe.
-The actress attended the Save the Children's Centennial Celebration in Beverly Hills sporting thick, center-parted bangs that dangled right above her eyebrow arch.
+The actress attended the Save the Children's Centennial Celebration in Beverly Hills sporting thick, centre-parted fringe that dangled right above her eyebrow arch.

 Advertisement

-While these bangs are new, don't get too attached because they may be faux.
-Her longtime stylist, Adir Abergel, was spotted on Instagram walking the aisles of a wig shop just hours before Garner's red-carpet appearance, and Abergel has done faux bangs for his clients in the past.
+While this fringe is new, don't get too attached because they may be faux.
+Her longtime stylist, Adir Abergel, was spotted on Instagram walking the aisles of a wig shop just hours before Garner's red-carpet appearance, and Abergel has done a faux fringe for his clients in the past.
 Case in point: The blunt-cut faux fringe he did on Charlize Theron for the premiere of The Long Shot.
-While Garner's bangs could be temporary, we definitely think the face-framing look on the actress is a good one.
+While Garner's fringe could be temporary, we definitely think the face-framing look on the actress is a good one.

 We've reached out to Abergel for more details and will update this piece as we hear back.